sugarlabs/GSoC/archives/2020/student-reports/sugarizer-knowledge-activity-pack-Dhruv-Misra.md

 #### ✅ Work completed

-As of August 29 2020, the activity is in it's final stages of testing and will be merged soon to the `dev` branch.
+The activity has been completed and merged into the `dev` branch.
 It will then be included in the subsequent release.

 Features:
 * Polls grid with common default polls to begin with, making launch of a poll as easy as clicking on a poll card.